 Arthritis Pain and Sleep Disorders: A Vicious Cycle

-Arthritis pain and sleep disorders that are common with arthritis can lead to disturbed sleep.
-Learn more about them and how to sleep better.
+Pain and sleep disorders that are common with arthritis can lead to disturbed sleep.
+Learn more about the connection between arthritis pain and sleep and how to sleep better.

 By Linda Rath

 A majority of people with arthritis — around 80% by some estimates — have trouble sleeping.
 They might have a tough time falling asleep, staying asleep or both.
 Most agree they hurt more after a bad night, creating a vicious cycle of pain and insomnia.

 But many studies involving people both with and without arthritis have shown that poor sleep likely makes pain feel worse.
 In one study of healthy young adults, a single night of poor sleep reduced their pain threshold by 15%.

 “When you don’t get enough sleep, it takes more effort to function, lowering your stress tolerance.
 When you have a lower tolerance, the same pain can feel greater simply because your ability to cope with it is less,” says Julia Kim, PhD, a clinical psychologist at Hospital for Special Surgery in New York City.

 Researchers say this seems to happen because insomnia activates parts of the brain that are sensitive to pain and mutes the parts that are supposed to help you cope with it.